 How to make graphic design work for you!

-Likewise I believe practical considerations and real-life scenarios should always be key;especially when designing for print or packaging.
-As the designer, it is my duty to ensure that the text on the book cover or the can label will be as legible on the shelf as on my PC’s screen.
+Likewise, I believe practical considerations should always be key, especially when designing for print or packaging.
+The text on a book cover or can label should be as legible on the shelf as on my PC screen.

 Successful designs depend not only on technical knowledge and tools but also on the designer’s work experience.
 Being able to foresee and avoid unproductive design routes can prevent delays and frustration for both the client and the designer.

-For your convenience I have categorized the graphic design work featured on this site.
+For your convenience, I have categorised the graphic design work featured on this site.
 Please use the Galleries link in the top menu to view the individual graphic design galleries.